Advising and Referral

 - Loyola University and Northwestern University in Chicago

 - The University of California, Berkeley, and Stanford in San Francisco

 - University of Wisconsin-Madison in Madison, University of Wisconsin – Milwaukee and Marquette University

 Students are assisted in applying for summer research and graduate school preparation programs.
 Students are encouraged to attend GRE, LSAT and MCAT strategy sessions offered by the Piper Center for Vocation and Career.
 For more information on these sessions, creating a personal statement, application process and much more visit The Piper Center for Vocation and Career.

 Individual Success Plan Program for Academic Achievement

 Each semester, students are awarded a $15 for a 2.8-3.29 GPA, $20 for a 3.3-3.49, $25 for 3.5-4.0 during both fall and spring semesters.
-Students must be in good standing with the SSS program (have met their Student Success Plan) in order to receive a gift certificate.
-This Student Success Plan program is made possible by the generous contribution of a donor to the SSS program.
+Students must be in good standing with the SSS program (have met their Individual Success Plan) in order to receive a gift cards.
+This ISP program is made possible by the generous contribution of a donor to the SSS program.

 Research, Internships and Scholarship Opportunities